 Protocols for Activating your Scores

 Critical place research moves beyond static understandings of place and is instead concerned with how place is entwined with the social, material, cultural, and political dimensions of diverse human bodies, experiences, and communities.
 It understands place as intimately tied to issues of race, gender, ableism, capitalism, and settler colonization.
 There is an urgent need for explicit and political attention to critical place research in order for people to understand and develop a critical awareness of how they are connected to, implicated in, and responsible to place.
-In order to conduct critical place research we need research practices that break with ableist, racist, extractive and settler colonial logics, and instead focus on ones that are situated, relational, and ethical.
+In order to conduct critical place research, we need research practices that break with ableist, racist, sexist, extractive and settler colonial logics, and instead focus on ones that are situated, relational, and ethical.
 At WalkingLab we emphasize critical walking practices and insist that intersectionality, the place where research takes place, and how one moves through space be critically complicated and accounted for.